How to Make Adorable Paper Roll Bunny Buddies — Easy Step-by-Step Guide

 - 2

 On the white construction paper, draw two large oval shapes for the bunny ears.
-Make them about 3 inches tall.
+Aim for each ear to be approximately 3 inches tall and about 1.5 inches wide at its widest point.
+Ensure the shapes are symmetrical for a balanced look.

 - 3